 - 1 cup shelled edamame thawed if frozen

 - 1/2 cup finely chopped green onions

-- 1/4 cup dry roasted salted peanuts, chopped
+- 1/4 cup dry roasted salted peanuts chopped

-- Chopped fresh cilantro
+- Chopped fresh cilantro to taste

 - 4 whole wheat tortillas